HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

 - `Errands` - For tasks that require me to leave the house, this allows me to group errands together, and complete them all at once, to save time.

+I am considering adding a `Brainstorm` context, for tasks that require a lot of thought, but not much action.
+However, I am hesitant, as this could just increase the amount of clutter in the system.
+I'll revisit this in a couple of weeks to see if it's necessary.

-I was considering adding a `9to5` context, for tasks that can only be completed during working hours.
-I found that this was only really applicable to calls and errands, which are already covered, so adding this label would just create more clutter.
+I was considering adding a `9to5` context, for tasks that can only be completed during working hours, However, this was only applicable to calls and errands, both of which have a label, and this addition would just be clutter.

 ## Agendas